dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Description of Documentation Directories
 ________________________________________

-Core documentation is divided into two sections: the User's Guide and Contributor's Guide, both of which reside under the *METplus/docs* directory, with files ending in .rst.
+Core documentation is divided into four sections: User's Guide, Contributor's Guide, Release Guide, and Verification Datasets Guide all of which reside under the *METplus/docs* directory and contain files ending in .rst.

 Documentation for the use cases is found in the following directories: